-4 pieces of financial advice I would give my younger self
+5 pieces of financial advice for my younger self

 1. Max out your retirement savings right away

-For many people, talk of life insurance can be a tad bit morbid and when I was one of those people who thought having life insurance was similar to planning your own funeral.
+For many people, talk of life insurance can be a tad bit morbid.
+Plus, I used to be one of those people who thought having life insurance was similar to planning your own funeral.

 3. Learn about investing and invest sooner

-Once I had saved that first $100,000 of mine (which I mentioned above), over $50,000 of it was money that I kept in a savings account that earned me a pitiful amount of interest.
+Once I had saved that first $100,000 of mine, over $50,000 of it was money that I kept in a savings account that earned me a pitiful amount of interest.

-Once I had accumulated a good amount of savings in the bank, I got a bit comfortable with the fact that I had money in the bank and as a result I relaxed my aggressive savings and started to splurge more on myself and my way of splurging was buying very beautiful yet very expensive handbags (Read the full story here).
+Once I had accumulated a good amount of savings, I got a bit comfortable because I had money in the bank.
+As a result, I relaxed my aggressive savings and started to splurge more on myself.
+My way of splurging was buying gorgeous yet very expensive handbags.

 If I could go back in time, I'd definitely tell my younger self to keep aggressively saving and chill out on the excessive handbag purchases!

-Those are the 4 key pieces of advice I would give myself looking back.
-I've learned so much on my financial journey and each experience has been a major lesson towards the money decisions I make today and will make in the future.
+These are the 5 key pieces of advice I would give my younger self looking back.
+I've learned so much on my financial journey, and each experience has been a major lesson for the money decisions I make today and will make in the future.